Am I a danger to my own child? Cooper presses Surgeon General on Covid-19 transmission - KVIA

 By Madeline Holcombe, CNN

-With the highly contagious Delta variant spreading, particularly among unvaccinated Americans, it may be time to hit the “reset button” on pandemic response and for much of the country to put their masks back on, an expert said.
+With the highly contagious Delta variant spreading, particularly among unvaccinated Americans, it may be time for much of the country to put masks back on, experts said.

-“We are at a very different point in the pandemic than we were a month ago,” Dr. Leana Wen told CNN’s Jim Acosta Tuesday.
-“And therefore, we should follow the example of LA County and say that if there are places where vaccinated and unvaccinated people are mixing, then indoor mask mandates should still apply.”
+“We are at a very different point in the pandemic than we were a month ago,” Dr. Leana Wen told CNN on Tuesday.
+“And, therefore, we should follow the example of LA County and say that if there are places where vaccinated and unvaccinated people are mixing, then indoor mask mandates should still apply.”

-Wen, a CNN medical analyst, said there are two exceptions to the occasions she thinks people should be wearing masks indoors in public: when everyone is vaccinated and has provided proof or if there is a very high level of community vaccination.
+Wen, a CNN medical analyst, gave two exceptions to the occasions she thinks people should be wearing masks indoors in public: when everyone is vaccinated and has provided proof or if there is a very high level of community vaccination.

 Ideally, mask mandates would be in place while leaders move toward methods of proving vaccination status to boost vaccination rates, said Wen, an emergency physician and visiting professor of health policy and management at the George Washington University Milken Institute School of Public Health.

+That would be a change from the CDC’s announcement May 13, when it said fully vaccinated people don’t have to wear masks indoors or outdoors.

+“Instead of vax it or mask it, people might need to vax it and mask it,” Adams wrote.

-But about 22% of the US population, or nearly 73 million people, lives in a county considered to have “high” Covid-19 transmission, according to data from the US Centers for Disease Control and Prevention.
-Only 48.7% of the total US population is fully vaccinated against the virus, according to the CDC — a number far below the 70 to 85% health experts have estimated it would take to slow or stop the spread.
+About 28% of the US population, or more than 91 million people, lives in a county considered to have “high” Covid-19 transmission, according to data from the CDC.
+Only 48.8% of the total US population is fully vaccinated against the virus, according to the CDC.

+Cases are surging in the US.
+The country averaged 37,055 new cases a day across a week as of Tuesday — 54% higher than the prior week and more than two and a half times the average recorded about two weeks ago (13,665), according to data from Johns Hopkins University.

 The current rise of cases may continue to put pressure on the health care system in Mississippi, state officials warned.